rivermont/spidy/docs.md

 # GUI

 The original plan for a spidy GUI was an interface for those who prefer clicky things other command line.<br>
 Users would select options from dropdowns, checkboxes, and text fields instead of using a config file or entering them in the console.
-A textbox would hold the console output, and there would be counters for errors, pages crawled, etc.
+A textbox would hold the console output, and there would be counters for errors, pages crawled, etc.<br>
+Eventually an exe created with something like [py2exe](http://py2exe.org/) would be great.

 --------------------